This week’s blog post centres on a question in BJL’s FAQ section:

 “Our system isn’t meant to provide legal advice, but rather it’s a legal research tool,” says Brudner.
 “We’re essentially providing the best legal information to professionals so that they can provide the best advice to their clients.”

-BJL’s products benefit professionals by doing heavy lifting, research-wise, that gives professionals data-backed predictions that can be used as jumping off points for further research, helping users of the software get to the next step faster, and more efficiently.
+BJL’s products benefit professionals by doing the heavy lifting, research-wise, that gives professionals data-backed predictions that can be used as jumping off points for further research, helping users of the software get to the next step faster and more efficiently.

 WHAT DO YOU GET?

 But what does this heavy lifting look like?
 First, users are asked to fill in a short questionnaire.
-From there, the ‘answer’ comes in the form of a succinct answer, percentage confidence, a one-page explanation, similar cases and references.
+From there, the ‘answer’ comes in the form of a succinct answer, percentage confidence, a one-page explanation as well as similar cases and references.